Welcome to Fickle Father!

 Many years ago I was complaining to my brother about how I can’t find anything that I stick to.
 For context, he’s really into guitars and has been ever since he was a kid.
 He’s also probably the smartest guy I know.

-But now I’m choosing to look at it as more of a skill.
+But now I’m trying to reframe my approach to trying things as more of a skill than a malfunction.
 I’m like the Jack Reacher of hobbies: I’m in one hobby-town, take care of business, and then move on to the next hobby-town.

 But I think you get the message.